All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 The ROS Catkin Workspace can be empty, and you can provide this value on the device’s Details page.

 If you want to build the application source code in the rapyuta.io platform and push the build to the device remotely, select Use docker compose as default runtime option.
 On selecting this option, you will be asked to choose the version of ROS installed on the device.
-You can either select Kinetic or Melodic based on the ROS version of your device.
+You can either select Kinetic, Melodic, or Noetic based on the ROS version of your device.

 If you have selected Use docker compose as default runtime option, provide the path to store the ROS bag files on the device in the Rosbag mount path field.
 By default, the path is